Sandy Tait: Football career

+Preston North End

 In 1894 Tait left Motherwell and joined Preston North End making his First Division debut at right back in a 3–1 win v Nottingham Forest on 23 March 1895 and made 3 appearances as Preston finished in 4th place in 1894–95.
 In the following season Tait was a regular first at right back with England international Bob Holmes at left back then switching over to left back with Holmes at right back.
 Tait made 26 appearances as Preston finished 9th in 1895–96.
 On 23 November 1895 Preston visited Small Heath at their Coventry Road ground on a blustery afternoon with a bitterly cold wind.
 Tait was playing at right back with a half time score of 2–1 to Small Heath when the Preston goalkeeper John Wright, playing only his second game, was found to have a fractured wrist from an accidental first half collision.
 Tait went into goal and Preston played on with 10 men equalising but then conceding three late goals to lose 2–5.
 When Preston finished 4th in the table in 1896–97 Tait began at left back but lost his place to Hugh Dunn and made only 16 appearances.
 In 1897–98 Tait played at right back in the first match and the last four but made only 8 appearances in the season as Preston slipped to 12th place of 16 teams in the First Division.
 Tait shared the full back duties with Holmes and Dunn again in 1898–99 making 26 appearances mainly at left back.